Delicious chicken with minimal cleanup? Sign me up!

 - 1 cup water

-- 2 (6 to 8 ounce) boneless and skinless chicken breast
+- 2 boneless and skinless chicken breasts about 6 to 8 ounces each

 - 1/4 teaspoon kosher salt